What to do following a death

 Explore payments based on your situation.

-Adjusting to life after you have lost someone close to you is never easy.
-We provide payments, counselling and financial services to help people after someone close to them has died.
+We provide payments, counselling and financial services to help people adjust to life after someone close to them has died.

 What happens first

 The funeral director in charge of the funeral arrangements will generally collect all the information needed for registering the death and send it to the relevant state or territory government office.
 The funeral director may also help with things such as newspaper notices, flowers and religious services.
-If you don’t know who to contact, the Funeral Directors Association in your state or territory can help you.
+If you don’t know who to contact, the Australian Funeral Directors Association can help you.

 If a funeral director is not involved with the funeral arrangements the person who manages the final arrangements for the deceased is responsible for registering the death.